whitedigital-eu/entity-resource-mapper/README.md

 }
 ```

+### Base provider and processor
+In most cases way how to read or write data to database is the same, so this package provides `AbstractDataProcessor`
+and `AbstractDataProvider` that implements base logic for api platform.
+Maker part of this package uses these clases for generation as well.
+Using these abstractions will take away need to
+duplicate code for each entity/resource.
+As these are abstractions, you can always override any function of them when
+needed.

 ### Extended api resource
 Other `whitedigital-eu` packages may come with api resources that with some configuration may not be suited for
 straight away usage in a project.
 This is why `ExtendedApiResource` is useful to override part of options defined
 in default attributes.

 For example, take a look at `WhiteDigital\Audit\ApiResource\AuditResource` class.
-It defines api resource
+It defines api resource.
-with `routePrefix: /wd/as` which means that iri generated for it will be `/api/wd/as/audits`.
-If you want iri
-to be `/api/audits`, you have to do the following:
+If you want iri to be `/api/vendor/audits`, you have to do the following:
 1. Create new class that extends resource you want to override
 2. Add `ExtendedApiResouce` attribute insted of `ApiResource` attribute
 3. Pass only those options that you want to override, others will be taken from resource you are extending